A Calibration Framework for Inference with Partially Observed Data

-where $\lambda = (\lambda_1^\top, \lambda_2)^\top$ and $g^{-1}$ is strictly increasing because $G$ is strictly convex.
+where $g^{-1}$ is strictly increasing because $G$ is strictly convex.
 The function $g ( \cdot)$ is called the calibration link function and is closely related to the canonical link function in the generalized linear models.
 The calibration link operates on the weight parameter~$\omega_i$ rather than a conditional mean $\mu_i$, but the algebraic structure is identical.
-Substituting \eqref{eq:opt_weights} back to (\ref{eq:lag}) gives the dual objective